Environmental Science

 Soil Science

-This option provides students an understanding of soil as a natural resource and as a component of all terrestrial ecosystems.
-Students will learn how soils influence ecological processes which take place above and below ground.
+This option provides students an understanding of soil as a natural resource and critical component to all terrestrial ecosystems.
+By understanding soil properties, soil health, and ecological processes, student develop strategies essential to maintaining environmental balance.

-Course Examples: Stream and River Ecology, Chemistry of Natural Waters, Wetlands, Biological Invaders
+Course Examples: Stream and River Ecology, Limnology, Wetlands, Hydrology

 The future awaits

 Our graduates go on to become leaders in their field.
-With a degree in environmental restoration, your job title could be:
+With a degree in environmental science, your job title could be:

 - Environmental Scientist